 Ans: Yes!
 In some cases, it is possible to expedite the visa application process.
 Some embassies charge a certain fee for expediting the process.
 However, expediting the process of visa application remains at the discretion of the respective embassy.

 Ans: Travel insurance is important as it protects you from any unwanted financial expenses.
 However, listed below are two important aspects, which will help you to make the right choice:

 The Financial Risk: Primarily, nobody knows it better than you the financial risk you can afford to take.
 You may have to cancel your trip due to some unavoidable emergency at home or while you are travelling you may lose your passport or baggage.
 Under circumstances like these, you may have to lose your money if not insured.

-Medical Grounds: Possible that while you are on the trip you might fall ill/ sick or meet with an accident with severe injuries or would require hospitalization.
+Medical Grounds: Possible that while you are on the trip you or one of your family member might fall ill/ sick or meet with an accident with severe injuries or would require hospitalization.
 A travel insurance policy will take care of the bills and in case if you do not have one you will have to bear the incurred expenses from your pocket.